IsikcanYilmaz/black_pill_bootloader/README.md

 ~ L I G H T  C U B E ~

-A "Cube of light" project using panels full of WS2812B addressable LEDs, based on some ST MCU.
+A "Cube of light" project using panels full of WS2812B addressable LEDs, based on an STM32L453.

-Originally this thing was based on the Robotdyn Blackpill (stm32f303) but I bricked that board (RIP) and now i'm on a Nucleo-STM32L453, and the main folder in which the code resides is "L4_branch", though this will eventually change.
+Current state of the project is:
+ - LED panels glued and soldered into forming the 5 sides of the cube.
+ - The panels work; STM devboard able to play animations and whatnot.
+ - Picked most of the parts for the hardware.

+Need to do:
+ - Design power portion.
+ - Finish PCB design.
+ - Order it, assemble it.